finnwurtz/Pyber/README.md

 # Python-Matplotlib-Pyber
-This program uses the Matplotlib library to analyze trip data for a fictional rideshare application.
+This program uses the Matplotlib library to analyze trip data for a fictional ridesharing application.

 Technologies Used: Python, Pandas, Matplotlib, Jupyter Notebook